aswanijehangeer/RShiny-Interview-Questions/README.md

 - Browse the questions in the repository directly.
 - Clone the repository to your local machine using the following command:
-- Explore the questions online by visiting [RShiny Interview Questions](https://github.com/your_username/rshiny-interview-questions) on GitHub.
+- Explore the questions online by visiting [RShiny Interview Questions](https://github.com/your_aswanijehangeer/rshiny-interview-questions) on GitHub.

 Feel free to contribute by suggesting new questions, improvements, or corrections.
-Please refer to the [Contributing](#contributing) section for more details.

 ## Contributing

-Your contributions are welcome!
+Your contributions are welcome.
 If you'd like to contribute to this project, please follow these guidelines:

 1. Fork the repository and create a new branch.
 2. Add or modify questions as needed.